MiliThakrar/Book-Recommendations/README.md

 - Evaluation and optimization of the recommendation system

 ### Impact of the Solution
-By providing personalized book recommendations, we aim to:
+By providing personalized recommendations, we aim to:
 - Increase reader engagement and satisfaction
 - Help readers discover new authors and genres
-- Potentially boost book sales and library circulation
+- Boost book sales and library circulation
 - Improve recommendation accuracy and diversity

 ## 2. Data Information